 The Bose Noise Cancelling Headphones 700 lags behind Sony’s flagship offering when it comes to Bluetooth codec support.
-Bose’s headphones only give you AAC and SBC.
+Onboard the Bose NCH 700 you only get AAC and SBC.
 That’s fine for Apple users, but some Android devices get left out.
 However, Sony also offers LDAC, which gives the WH-1000XM5 a leg up.
 The Sony WH-1000XM5 uses the newer Bluetooth 5.2 specification while the Bose NCH 700 uses Bluetooth 5.0.
 Both give you solid connections to devices.
 With Bluetooth 5.2 you’ll have access to LE Audio and the LC3 codec once it rolls out (whenever that happens), something that Bluetooth 5.0 devices will miss out on.

 Both headphones let you use Bluetooth multipoint, too.
 Wired listening is available for both as well, but Bose uses a 2.5mm-to-3.5mm cable while Sony sticks to 3.5mm on both ends.
 That makes it a bit easier to track down replacement cables for the Sony headset, just in case you happen to lose yours.

-Bose offers a unique USB link module for its headphones if you want to ensure everything syncs automatically when you turn your computer (macOS and Windows) on.
-It’ll set you back around $69 USD on top of what you paid for the headphones, though.
-Still, if you make conference calls all day, it might be beneficial, plus its integration with Microsoft teams could come in handy if the rest of your office uses that program as well.
-Sony doesn’t offer something comparable.
+Unique to the Bose Noise Cancelling Headphones 700 is the option to add a Bose USB Link module ($70 at Amazon).
+These connect the headphones if you want to ensure everything syncs automatically when you turn your computer (macOS and Windows) on with an even more stable connection.
+It’ll set you back around $70 on top of what you paid for the headphones.
+Still, if you make conference calls all day, it might be beneficial, plus the integration with Microsoft Teams could come in handy if the rest of your office uses that program as well.
+Sony doesn’t offer anything comparable.